LeegenSteven/NetworkAgent-dev/tools/Readme.md

 This folder contains a set of tools that can be used by LLMs to interact with the Kubernetes network orchestration layer.

-## Authentication

-create service account, download credentials to tools.json

-update environment variables ??

-## Build and deploy
+## Build and deploy tools docker image

 Authenticate with the docker repo